jotafeldmann/dra-dual-reference-array/README.md

 It uses the following JavaScript´s capabilities:

-- Set/Get a object´s property in the Array form
+- Set/Get a object´s property in the Array form;
 - When a Array got it value from another array, it portion of memory is a link to the another array.
-So, when its value change, the other array´s value change too.
+So, when its value change, the other array´s value change too;
-- BONUS: it´s keep the integrity length of the Array
+- BONUS: it´s keep the integrity length of the Array.
+-
+## TODO

+- Error throwing;
+- Treat double indexes property (maybe a dev function parameter to solve, with default strategy, like '_' or cardinal);
+- Treat reserved name property (again, same as before);
+- Convert to module/extension/closure pattern;
+- Make it snippet-friendly;
+- Laugh about the complexity of it and the problems about.

 ## Example